 With a Purpose

-“Orthodoxy emphasizes doing.
+“Orthodoxy emphasises doing.
 Grace is not just a static concept, as in the old acronym, “God’s Riches at Christ’s Expense.”
 Grace is God’s activity in the world and within us, and we’re supposed to share in it and participate in it.
-The emphasis on action really appeals to a man’s desire for significance.
-Guys are activity oriented.”
+The emphasis on action appeals to a man’s desire for significance.
+Guys are action oriented.”

 A New Dimension